eliasmelul/buytillyoudie/README.md

 |0|0|38.86|
 |0|0|38.86|

 Every row of the data represents a customer.
-For each customer, we define the number of transactions done after first purchase (Transactions), the time of last purchase (LastPurchase) and the amount of time said customer has been tracked for (Tracked).
+Each customer, has the number of transactions done after first purchase (Transactions), the time of last purchase (LastPurchase) and the amount of time said customer has been tracked for (Tracked).

 Next, we import and fit the model.
 This will tell us the optimal parameters for fitting the beta and geometric distributions.
-Subsequently, we will calculate the probability of a customer not having churned (being alive) and the expected number of transaction s/he will generate in the upcoming year (52 weeks).
+Subsequently, we will calculate the probability of a customer not having churned (being alive) and the expected number of transactions s/he will generate in the upcoming year (52 weeks).

 ```
 from lifetimes import BetaGeoFitter